secondRZ/swe-interview/topics/cs-details.md

 // called an "auto-property". and you can completely delete the _location field that it once accessed.
 ```

 * A **computed property** is one where the getter method is written out so that the value is computed every time.
 This usually happens when a property's value is based on one or more other fields/properties.
+Instead of updating the property every time the others are changed, you simply compute this one when it is accessed. \(Like an area of a rectangle.\)

 ## Data Types